Tax Liability: What It Is and How to Calculate It

 The calculation: $32,580 + $26,220 = $58,880 total tax due for our friend Wally.

-Reduce your taxes with credits and deductions
+Reduce your high tax liability with credits and deductions

 You may be able to reduce the amount of tax your business pays by taking advantage of targeted tax breaks, including both tax credits and deductions.